estellederrien/vue-starter-webpack-node-cli-4/README.md

   08-03-2020 : I will finally publish the whole code including my 'secret' permissions builder directory.
 </b>

-Desc : This starter aims is to be able to start any web-app, with all ready generics components, the starter is plugged to a node.js + mongoDb Atlas back end .
-Feel free to clone it<br />
+Desc : This starter aims is to be able to start any web-app, with all ready generics components, the starter is plugged to a node.js + mongoDb Atlas back end . <br />

 DEMO : HEROKU : https://vuestartergit.herokuapp.com/  (Commits are automatically synced !=)<br>
 DEMO (Openode) : http://vuestarter.openode.io/<br /><br />